-When you reach age 70-1/2, the IRS requires you to annually make a withdrawal from your tax-deferred retirement accounts.
-It’s called a required minimum distribution, or RMD.
-And when you take money out of a retirement account, you must pay income taxes on the amount you withdraw.
+When you reach age 73, the IRS requires you to annually make a withdrawal from your tax-deferred retirement accounts.
+When you take money out of a retirement account, you must pay income taxes on the amount you withdraw.
 RMD rules define how much you must take out, and when you need to make your withdrawal.

 The RMD world can be complicated by calculations, variations and exceptions.
 It’s taxes, right?
 No one ever said it was going to be simple.
 But you’ve dealt with taxes your whole life, so with a little effort you can definitely handle this.

 Why do RMDs exist?